West Australian Reptile Park

 The West Australian Reptile Park is a reptile and native wildlife park located at Henley Brook in the upper Swan valley region of Perth, Western Australia.
-A privately owned facility, the park is home to a number of reptile species and other animals.
+A privately owned facility, the park is home to over 25 species ofnative Australian reptiles and some other animals.
 Offering the chance for visitors to hold some snakes, lizards and turtles at certain times of day, the park is open 10am–5pm almost every day of the year.